We were able to interview one of the designers behind Imps & Elfs! This is a real treat for readers. Please enjoy!

 How far in advance do you work on your collections and what is the process?

 Your clothing fits every personality — the Everychild, if you will — which is wonderful.
-There’s a great range and departure from pink frills for girls and tiny men’s outfits for boys.
+There are a great range and departure from pink frills for girls and tiny men’s outfits for boys.
 Was this a conscious decision, or did it come about, pardon the pun, organically?

 The design of the clothes should complement the child rather than overrule him.
 That is why it suits almost every child.